apache/hawq/pxf/pxf-jdbc/README.md

 ### Batching

-The INSERT queries can be batched.
-This may significantly increase perfomance if batching is supported by the external database.
+INSERT queries can be batched.
+This may significantly increase perfomance if batching is supported by an external database.

 To enable batching, create an external table with the parameter `BATCH_SIZE` set to:
+* `0`.
+Batch will be of [recommended](https://docs.oracle.com/cd/E11882_01/java.112/e16548/oraperf.htm#JJDBC28754) size (`100`);
+* `1`.
+Batching will not be used;
 * `integer > 1`.
 Batches of the given size will be used;
 * `integer < 0`.
-A batch of infinite size will be used (all tuples will be sent in one huge JDBC query).
-Note that this behaviour **may cause errors**, as each database has its own limit on the size of JDBC queries;
+A batch of infinite size will be used (all tuples will be sent in one huge JDBC query from each segment).
+Choosing this value **may cause errors**, as PXF will consume lots of memory; also, every database has a limit on the maximum size of JDBC queries.
-* `0` or `1`.
-Batching will not be used.

 Batching must be supported by the JDBC driver of an external database.
-If the driver does not support batching, it will not be used, but PXF plugin will try to INSERT values anyway, and an information message will be added to PXF logs.
+If the driver does not support batching, it will not be used, and PXF plugin will try to INSERT values anyway, adding an information message to PXF logs.

 By default (`BATCH_SIZE` is absent), batching is not used.